Vichu95/Scotty/README.md

-This is the base code done by Dave shared by Subash in Freigaben/Mangatter/Bachelorarbeit/Code/Code BA
+This is the base code for my development.
+Its using Dave's base from (Freigaben/Mangatter/Bachelorarbeit/Code/Code BA) and Nils main.c

-The previous commit containing the code in ScottyShare was not working.
-This code will be replaced with base from Dave and main.c from Niels
+It is tested and is build through.
+Ignoring debug and temp files from git commit.